 4. Let employees advocate in ways they want to

-Now it’s your turn.
+Where are you in the employee advocacy journey?
 What are you doing to make employee advocacy successful at your company?
-Let us know…
+Let us know in the comments section below.
+Thanks for reading!